chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 **_ArrayList_**
-It’s a growable array & gives you fast iteration and fast random access.
+It’s a growable array & gives you fast iteration and random access.
 It is an ordered collection (by index), but not sorted.
-Choose this over a LinkedList when you need fast iteration but aren't as likely to be doing a lot of insertion and deletion.

 **_Vector_**
 A Vector is basically the same as an ArrayList, but Vector methods are synchronized for thread safety.
 The synchronized methods add a performance hit you might not need.
 Vector is the only class other than ArrayList to implement RandomAccess.

 **_LinkedList_**
 A LinkedList is ordered by index position, like ArrayList, except that the elements are doubly linked to one another.
 This linkage gives you new methods (beyond what you get from the List interface) for adding and removing from the beginning or end, which makes it an easy choice for implementing a stack or queue.
-Keep in mind that a LinkedList may iterate more slowly than an ArrayList, but it's a good choice when you need fast insertion and deletion.
 As of Java 5, the LinkedList class has been enhanced to implement the java.util.
 Queue interface & it now supports the common queue methods peek(), poll(), and offer().

+:bulb: Choose Arraylist over a LinkedList when you need fast iteration but LinkedList is a good choice when you need fast insertion and deletion.

 ---